USDA, NRCS. 2018. The PLANTS Database (http://plants.usda.gov, 28 March 2018). National Plant Data Team, Greensboro, NC 27401-4901 USA.

 Where Does it Grow?

-Broadleaf arrowhead can be found in water or wet places.
+Broadleaf arrowhead can be found in still water or wet places like marshes.

 Pros and Cons of Arrowhead

-The tubers of arrowheads are prized foods by ducks, geese, muskrats, and nutria.
+Called duck potato or wapato because of its edible egg-shaped rhizomes.
+The tubers of arrowheads are prized foods by ducks, geese, muskrats, and nutria containing an excellent source of carbohydrates.
 Seeds are sometimes consumed by ducks.
 Submerged portions of all aquatic plants provide habitats for many micro and macro invertebrates.
 These invertebrates in turn are used as food by fish and other wildlife species (e.g. amphibians, reptiles, ducks, etc.).
 After aquatic plants die, their decomposition by bacteria and fungi provides food (called “detritus”) for many aquatic invertebrates.